mirage335/PatchRap/README.md

 *) Pins 7/8 of GenericIO may be repurposed for digital I2C/UART if needed, specifically for digital control of stepper driver.

 #Safety
+Use external balancer with LiPo batteries.
+Cheaply available from HobbyKing among other places.

 Not Ethernet compatible, will destroy network hardware.

 Do not unplug powered steppers.